MicrosoftDocs/fabric-docs/docs/includes/metrics-app-preview-status.md

 ms.date: 03/15/2023
 ---

-* **Preview Status** - Indicates whether your item resides in a preview capacity.
-During public preview, Microsoft Fabric capacities are in preview.
+* **Preview Status** - Indicates whether your item resides in a preview workload.
+During public preview, Microsoft Fabric workloads that are not Power BI, are in preview.
-    * *True* - Microsoft Fabric capacities during private preview
+    * *True* - Microsoft Fabric workloads that aren't Power BI
-    * *False* - Power BI capacities
+    * *False* - The Power BI workload